 - Tumeric – for a nice golden color.

 - Bread – to make it into sandwiches.
 You can also use crackers, rice cakes, or tortillas.

-How do I make a vegan egg salad out of tofu?
+How to make vegan egg salad using tofu

 - Drain and press firm or extra firm tofu and pat it dry with a towel or paper towel.

 - Cut the tofu into very small cubes like you would an egg for an egg salad sandwich.

 - Next, put it in a bowl and add the vegan mayo and spices.